alustig3/mkdocs/readme.md

 ### Setup GitHub Pages

-go to `Settings -> Pages`
+- go to `Settings -> Pages`
-- Set the Buid and deployment source to `Deploy from a branch`
+- Set the Build and deployment source to `Deploy from a branch`
 - Set the branch to `gh-pages` and `/(root)`

 ![pages setup](/pages_setup.png)